 In all the office spaces I got furnished, I ensure the ergonomic aspects were given adequate attention to the extent possible – for example, I will instruct the interior designer to have the keyboard tray be at the same height from the ground to the armrest of the chair that’s going to be used, to ensure your elbow is resting firmly in the armrest and the wrist is placed (not hanging) in the keyboard tray, thereby reducing the pressure on your wrist which will protect you from developing the dreaded carpal tunnel syndrome; Similarly, the Display monitor should be placed at a proper height so that you don’t bend down or look up and strain your neck – If you can’t adjust the monitor height, there are small stands available in Amazon.

-In my table, I use a dual-monitor setup for productivity, an external keyboard and mouse connected to my laptop so that I don’t strain and cramp my arms using the laptop inbuilt keyboard and trackpad.
+In my table, I use a dual-monitor setup for productivity, an external keyboard and a mouse connected to my laptop so that I don’t strain and cramp my arms using the laptop inbuilt keyboard and trackpad.

 For almost 15 years I have been using an executive chair model (Contact HB) from Featherlite, India.
-When I bought it many years ago, it cost about ₹6000 or so and it has been comfortable, whenever I moved or got a new office space, my room will definitely have one of this chair.
+When I bought it many years ago, it cost about ₹6000 or so and it has been comfortable, whenever I moved or got a new office space, my room will definitely have this chair.

 I do keep telling myself to get up once every 30 minutes or an hour, but as you all know, we don’t do it always.